cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## Programming Issue

 A term used by the mechanical team to explain any problem they don't yet understand.~UnaffiliatedOpinion

+## Qualification pairings

+A system of "random" selections that determine what rollerskates a team plays qualification matches with.
+Also The reason quality teams have a lower ranking at a regional.~Mrcope9

 ## Question Box